cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-04-23-metacircular-evaluator.md

 (Source: [https://groups.google.com/forum/#!topic/clojure/jyOuJFukpmE](https://groups.google.com/forum/#!topic/clojure/jyOuJFukpmE)

-I learned a great deal from the above implementation.
+Although it might not be the best way to learn Clojure, I did learn a great deal from the above implementation.
 I hope it is useful for others as well.

 Further reading:
 - [Guy Steele and Gerald Jay Sussman - Lambda papers](http://library.readscheme.org/page1.html)